What is the AVERAGEIF Function?

-- Criteria (required argument) – Criteria determines the cell that will be averaged.
+- Criteria (required argument) – Criteria determines how the cell will be averaged.
 Criteria can be in the form of an expression, number, cell reference, or text that defines which cells are averaged.
 For example, 12, “<12”, “Baby” or C2.

 How to use the AVERAGEIF Function in Excel?

-It is a built-in function that can be used as a worksheet function in Excel.
+This is a built-in function that can be used as a worksheet function in Excel.
 To understand the uses of the AVERAGEIF function, let’s consider a few examples: